jthmiller/shell-novice/_episodes/06-script.md

 ---

-## BACKGROUND
+### BACKGROUND
-I chose 'writing shell scripts' because I think that it is an important lesson for setting good reproducibility habits and encourages efficiency- and for submitting bash jobs to the scheduler
+- I chose 'writing shell scripts' because I think that it is an important lesson for setting good reproducibility habits and encourages efficiency- and for submitting bash jobs to the scheduler

-Up to this point the learners would have been exposed to navigating directories, running basic commands, a little looping, piping, and wildcard/variable expansion.
+- Up to this point the learners would have been exposed to navigating directories, running basic commands, a little looping, piping, and wildcard/variable expansion.

-BUT we've been limited to running builtin commands ran directly on the command line.
+- BUT we've been limited to running builtin commands ran directly on the command line.

-The idea with this lesson is to introduce the concept of shell scripts being executed line-by-line in a bash environment.
+- The idea with this lesson is to introduce the concept of shell scripts being executed line-by-line in a bash environment.

-We start by building their first shell script.
+- We start by building their first shell script.

-## START
+### START
-Now that we have a few commands and for loops in our toolkit, we can start using these tools to start processing and analyzing data.
+- Now that we have a few commands and for loops in our toolkit, we can start using these tools to start processing and analyzing data.

-And rather than relying on other people to figure how we did our analyses(and to spare them the time that you had to trouble shoot)
+- And rather than relying on other people to figure how we did our analyses(and to spare them the time that you had to trouble shoot)

-We put together text files lines of commands- that when executed line-by-line- recreates the steps that you went through.
+- We can put together text file of the commands (and the order)- that when executed line-by-line- recreates the steps that you went through.

-And this is what basic bash or **shell script** are: multiple lines of commands that call bash commands or other programs
+- And this is what basic bash or **shell script** are: multiple lines of commands that call bash commands or other programs

-They can be shared with other researchers- or with a little bit of extra instructions, be executed on powerful supercomputer clusters like mesabi.
+- They can be shared with other researchers- or with a little bit of extra instructions, be executed on powerful supercomputer clusters like mesabi.

-This is a part of why bash is a powerful and flexible programming environment to learn.
+- This is a part of why bash is a powerful and flexible programming environment to learn.

-It's fast and everywhere.
+- It's fast and everywhere.
 Ultimately, we could write shell scripts that re-run all the operations again later by typing a single command on different machines.

-We will start by making our first shell script in the folder containing the data that it will be used for.
+- We will start by making our first shell script in the folder containing the data that it will be used for.

-Change directories to the `molecules/` folder and creating a new file, `middle.sh`.
+- Change directories to the `molecules/` folder and creating a new file, `middle.sh`.

 In the shell-novice folder: